Folxh/ShredderResources/README.md

 Hello!
 I'm Pickle, and I make shredders in Plane Crazy on Roblox.
 <br>
-I make resources for help with making shredders, and this links to all of them.
+I also make resources for help with making shredders, and this links to all of them.

 Note: This is still a WIP.
 I'm by no means done with making these silly websites.